gaberull/CountingCards/README.md

     - Play 50% of shoe
 - Choose total number of players (e.g. choosing 4 would result in 3 computer players and him/herself)
 - Add funds to bankroll as desired
+    - Add up to MAX_RELOAD when out of funds
+    - add on up to MAX_RELOAD * 3/4 when not out of funds
 - Check your own count of the shoe against the true count, kept by CountingCards
 - Track net win/loss over entire session
 - Computer players all play according to common basic strategy for their hand vs the dealer's shown card